1991 Virginia Slims of Florida

-The 1991 Virginia Slims of Florida was a women's tennis tournament played on outdoor clay courts in Boca Raton, Florida in the United States that was part of Tier I of the 1991 WTA Tour.
+The 1991 Virginia Slims of Florida was a women's tennis tournament played on outdoor hard courts in Boca Raton, Florida in the United States that was part of Tier I of the 1991 WTA Tour.
 It was the 13th edition of the tournament and was held from March 4 through March 10, 1991.
 Second seeded Gabriela Sabatini won the singles title, her second consecutive at the event and third in total.